-The 2016 Prohibited List can be downloaded from the Resources section.
+The new 2017 Prohibited List (effective 1 January 2017) can be downloaded from the Resources section.

 List for mobile devices and App

 In addition to the print and PDF formats, the List and its related documents are available for mobile devices and as an iPhone/iPad application.

 Visit the App Store to download your free Prohibited List iPhone application.

 Since 2004, and as mandated by World Anti-Doping Code, WADA has published an annual List of Prohibited Substances and Methods (List).The List, which forms one of the five International Standards, identifies the substances and methods prohibited in- and out-of-competition, and in particular sports.
 The substances and methods on the List are classified by different categories (e.g., steroids, stimulants, gene doping).

 WADA’s role, through its List Expert Group and Health, Medical and Research Committee, is to facilitate a consultation period before preparing and publishing the List by 1 October in order to allow for its introduction at the start of the following year.

 All Stakeholder issues and comments were discussed in detail at List Committee meetings.
 Further information on topics included in the Summary of Modifications and Explanatory Notes, and on many other issues or queries brought to the attention of the List Committee as part of the stakeholders comments are in the Questions & Answers on the Prohibited List.

 WADA, in consultation with signatories and governments, shall establish a monitoring program regarding substances which are not on the Prohibited List, but which WADA wishes to monitor in order to detect patterns of misuse in sport.